 Step 1: Download the 2-page, fillable letter of intent application.
 After completion, please submit by email to the Screening Committee at firstname.lastname@example.org.
 Upon approval by the Screening Committee, applicants will be invited to submit a full 6 page proposal.
 Applicants who are rejected by the Screening Committee are invited to make revisions as recommended by the Screening Committee and reapply.

-Step 2: Formal applications will be reviewed by a seven member Selection Committee.
+Step 2: Formal applications will be reviewed by a eight-member Selection Committee.
 Thorough due diligence will be conducted by the Selection Committee.
 This Committee is expected to meet quarterly, and great care should be used for the application.
 The due diligence process will also require applicants to have conducted a minimum of 20 customer interviews and provide those findings to the Screening Committee.
 Applicants who have completed an I-Corps @ Ohio cohort will be given priority consideration.

 Successful applicants will specifically be required to: